Nick Frost

 Actor Nick Frost

 Besides "Shaun of the Dead," the absurd comedy about surviving a zombie apocalypse, the trilogy includes "Hot Fuzz" and "The World's End."
-The films are connected only by virtually the same main cast and the appearance of a Cornetto ice cream wrapper on screen.
+The films are linked only by essentially the same main cast and the appearance of a Cornetto ice cream wrapper on screen.
 The plots and genres don't intersect.

 Hot Fuzz – Sea Mine